 Theme raised from Consultation Action for this Plan?
-Protection and enhancement of community facilities Adequately covered in policies LP15 of the Central Lincolnshire Local Plan.
-Protection and enhancement of public rights of way A policy will be created to protect and enhance the existing public rights of way and wider green infrastructure within the area.
-The provision of improved infrastructure including health, education and transport Adequately covered in policies LP13 of the Central Lincolnshire Local Plan.
+Flooding and drainage Adequately covered in polic y S21 ies LP14 of the Central Lincolnshire Local Plan.
+Protection and enhancement of community facilities Adequately covered in policy ies S50 LP15 of the Central Lincolnshire Local Plan.
+Protection and enhancement of public rights of way A policy has will be en created to protect and enhance the existing public rights of way and wider green infrastructure within the area.
+The provision of improved infrastructure including health, education and transport Adequately covered in policyies S45 LP13 of the Central Lincolnshire Local Plan.

-Figure 4: SWOT analysis from public consultation
+Figure 3: SWOT analysis from previous public consultation

-Strengths

-Close to Lincoln

-Mature woodland and significant trees and green corridors

-Views towards Lincoln Cathedral

-Historical

-Village Hall

-Church

-Close to Nettleham

-Has a footpath to the school at Scothern

-Rich in local wildlife

-Weaknesses

-Lack of services and facilities

-Lack of a good mix of house types and sizes

-Poor road junction at Wragby Road

-Speeding traffic

-Lack of a distinct character

-New developments have not provided the right type of housing for local people

-Opportunities

-Provide suitable new homes for local people

-Protect our important green spaces and trees

-Improve connectivity to nearby settlements.

-Improve our existing infrastructure

-Strengthen and enhance our local character and natural environment.

-Threats

-Overdevelopment

-Ageing population

-Younger people moving away

-Loss of woodlands

-Loss of parklands

-Further loss of habitat
+Strengths Weaknesses Close to Lincoln Lack of services and facilities Mature woodland and significant trees and green corridors Views towards Lincoln Cathedral Historical Village Hall Church Close to Nettleham Lack of a good mix of house types and sizes Poor road junction at Wragby Road Speeding traffic Lack of a distinct character New developments have not provided the right type of housing for local people Has a footpath to the school at Scothern Rich in local wildlife Opportunities Threats Provide suitable new homes for local people Protect our important green spaces and trees Improve connectivity to nearby settlements.
+Improve our existing infrastructure Strengthen and enhance our local character and natural environment.
+Overdevelopment Ageing population Younger people moving away Loss of woodlands Loss of parklands Further loss of habitat